Colder, darker winter nights and piles of fallen leaves often add up to some seriously slippery decking in your garden.

 This kind of deck is constructed from anti-slip boards.
 These boards are built with several of the features mentioned here already built-in.
 They are commonly treated with anti-fungal, anti-insect protection and have non-slip strips which are already part of them.

-But no matter whether you have decking already in place or you’re looking at a new build or replacement, taking steps to protect your deck from the possible dangers which being slippery is associated with is only sensible.
+But no matter whether you have decking already in place or you’re looking at a new build or replacement, taking steps to protect your deck from the possible dangers that being slippery is associated with is only sensible.

 Whether you’re handling the installation yourself or using a reliable garden landscaper to fit or improve your decking, how you will stop your decking from being slippery is definitely an issue that you should be thinking about or discussing.